claygregory/jfitbit/README.md

 ##Changes from version 2.x.x

 Previously, jFitbit relied on the XML endpoints that backed the Flash-based graphed on fitbit.com.
-With the advent of the new online dashboards backed by  ("/getNewGraphData"), jFitbit migrated forward.
-While the same basic raw data is available, derived activity and summary data is not as readily present.
+With the advent of the new online dashboards backed by the "/getNewGraphData" JSON endpoint, jFitbit migrated forward.
+While the same basic data is available, derived activity and summary data is not as readily present.

 Along with a refactor of the data models, daily-resolution queries have been removed; instead this client focuses solely on providing intraday-resolution data.
 This release also find new added access to weight measurements and tracker status.